rak-n-rok/Krake/README.md

 # afterwards create that folder which is expected:
 sudo mkdir /etc/krake

-# last, copy generated files to that directory with
+# Last, copy generated files to that directory with
 sudo cp *.yaml /etc/krake

 # Optional: you can use the rok configuration template as you prefer.
 It can also be generated.